 Has your college authorized use of its name and/or logos in conjunction with this service, if necessary?

-Non-Institutional and Personal Social Media Sites
+V. Non-Institutional and Personal Social Media Sites

 The district encourages individual faculty and staff members who post about the college on social media networks to include a form of this disclaimer: The views expressed are mine and are not an official college communication or otherwise endorsed by the college.